Linaa65/thamean-project/README.md

 ## Notes
 - The system focuses on secure transportation of valuable items.
-- Insurance coverage is provided for high-value items.
+- Insurance coverage is provided for high value items.